 The wacky Plants vs Zombie themed shooter is back with a sequel that introduces new characters and plenty of single player content for those that don’t want to solely focus on the multiplayer scene.
+With Plants vs. Zombies: Garden Warfare 2 players can expect a similar overall experience as you take control of various plants and zombies in third person while conquering the objective focused gameplay.

 Within these you’ll be able to take one of the 14 different characters into battle (7 for each side) which come with their own playstyle and abilities.
 Mixing these with your team and considering counters to the enemy team plays an important role as one would expect from a class based shooter.